OpenRTMFP/Cumulus/README.md

 - Bad server address
 - Client has no permissions
+- "netConnection.objectEncoding" has perhaps been forced to "ObjectEncoding.AMF0" value, and it doesn't support by Cumulus.

 __notice:__ The *ipMulticastMemberUpdatesEnabled* NetGroup mode is not supporter for this moment.